-Google uses submitted Product feeds for the Google Shopping area and, for the moment, this is a free resource managed via your Google Merchant centre.
+Google uses user-submitted product feeds for the Google Shopping area and, for the moment, this is a free resource managed via your Google Merchant centre.
 The trick is to know how to build a feed for submission.

-Amazon offer similar tools via their Pro Merchant Service and will charge you for having a selling account.
+Amazon offers similar tools via their Pro Merchant Service and will charge you for having a selling account.

-As important as submitting your products into the feed, is the need to be trustworthy.
-The simplest way to achieve this is to encourage customers to write a good review on your site.
-Many feeds and search engines pull in reviews to enhance their shopping results.
-To qualify, you will need to set up a feed or use a 3rd party to organise this for you.
+Many feed creation services and search engines pull-in reviews to enhance their shopping search results.
+To qualify, you will need to set up a feed or use a 3rd-party to organise this for you.

-http://www.powerreviews.com/ is another such tool concentrating on the social side.
-Prices must also be high as I need to request them via a form.
-They must be good though, as they have Staples, Gap and Toy’r’Us in their client list.
+Power Reviews is another such tool concentrating on shopping through social media.
+Prices for this service must high due to the need to request this information via a form.
+They must be good though, as they have Staples, Gap and Toys’R’Us amongst their clients.

-Devstars can of course build you your own review system as we did for Plum Baby, we can then submit this to various feeds so you hopefully look as good as you can.
+Devstars can, of course, help build your own review system as we did for Plum Baby.
+We can then submit your product feed to various platforms so your company and products will look as good as they can.

 If you need to advertise your products to appear within search results, please do not hesitate to drop us a line.